 Pros and cons

-- There’s no minimum deposit required to open a Robinhood account.
+There’s no minimum deposit required to open an account.

 Pros and cons

-- There’s no minimum deposit required to open an account.
+There’s no minimum deposit required to open a Robinhood account.

 Disney’s price history